-9.4.
-Assessment of Project/Dissertation
+9.4 Assessment of Project/Dissertation

-- 9.4.1 The Project Report/Dissertation shall be submitted as per the guidelines. - 9.4.2 The Project shall carry a maximum of 100 marks. - 9.4.3 CIA for Project will consist of a Review of literature survey, experimentation/ field work, attendance etc. - 9.4.4 The Project Report evaluation and viva-voce will be conducted by a committee constituted by the Head of the Department. - 9.4.5 The Project Evaluation Committee will comprise the Head of the Department, Project Supervisor, and a senior faculty.
+- 9.4.1 The Project Report/Dissertation shall be submitted as per the guidelines laid down by the University. - 9.4.2 The Project Work/Dissertation shall carry a maximum of 100 marks. - 9.4.3 CIA for Project will consist of a Review of literature survey, experimentation/field work, attendance etc. - 9.4.4 The Project Report evaluation and viva-voce will be conducted by a committee constituted by the Head of the Department. - 9.4.5 The Project Evaluation Committee will comprise the Head of the Department, Project Supervisor, and a senior faculty.

-9.4.6.
-The marks shall be distributed as follows:

-Continuous Internal Assessment (25 Marks) End Semester Examination (75 Marks) Review-I - 10 Review-II -15 Project / Dissertation Evaluation 50 Viva-voce 25
+9.4.6 The marks shall be distributed as follows: ------- -- -- rnal Assessment larks) End Semester Examination (75 Marks Review-I 10 Review-II: 15 Project / Dissertation Evaluation Viva-voce 50 25

-9.5.
-Assessment of Value-added Courses
+9.5 Assessment of Value-added Courses

-- 9.5.1.
-Assessment of VACs shall be internal.
-Two CIA Tests shall be conducted by the Department(s) offering VAC. - 9.5.2.
-The grades obtained in VACs will not be included for calculating the GPA/CGPA.
+- 9.5.1 Assessment of VACs shall be internal. - 9.5.2 Two CIA Tests shall be conducted during the semester by the Department(s) offering VAC.

+- 9.5.3 A committee consisting of the Head of the Department, faculty handling the course and a senior faculty member shall monitor the evaluation process. - 9.5.4 The grades obtained in VACs will not be included for calculating the GPA.

-9.6.
-Passing Minimum
+9.6 Passing Minimum

-9.6.1.
-A student is declared to have passed in each course if he/she secures not less than 50% marks in the ESE and not less than 50% marks in aggregate taking CIA and ESE marks together.

-9.6.2.
-A candidate who has not secured a minimum of 50% of marks in a course (CIA + ESE) shall reappear for the course in the next semester/year.
+- 9.6.1 A student is declared to have passed in each course if he/she secures not less than 40% marks in the ESE and not less than 50% marks in aggregate taking CIA and ESE marks together. - 9.6.4 A candidate who has not secured a minimum of 50% of marks in a course (CIA + ESE) shall reappear for the course in the next semester/year.